audiojs/audio-oscillator/readme.md

 #### A-rate params

-If parameters are functions, they are evaluated every `oscillate` call and receive `(t, ctx)` arguments and expected to return a plain value. `ctx` is an object with the following properties:
+If parameters are functions, they are evaluated every `oscillate` call with `(t, ctx)` arguments and expected to return a plain value. `ctx` is an object with the following properties:

 | Property | Meaning |
 |---|---|